My Sister, My Sitter: Plot

 Inspired by The Baby-Sitters Club series of novels, Lisa decides to become a babysitter, but no one takes her seriously because of her age.
 When Maude is taken hostage in Lebanon, Ned must leave suddenly to get her released.
 In his haste, he agrees to let Lisa babysit Rod and Todd.
 Ned puts out the good word for Lisa, who experiences a business boom.

 Inspired by the success of Baltimore's revamped wharf, the Springfield Squidport reopens and throws a gala.
 Homer and Marge attend, leaving Lisa to babysit Bart and Maggie.
 Bart is upset that his younger sister is his babysitter; Lisa thinks his childish antics warrant it.
 Bart torments Lisa by having a giant submarine sandwich delivered, hiring Krusty for a bachelor party, claiming that Lisa saw a UFO, dialing 9-1-1 for a "sisterectomy", and feeding Maggie coffee ice cream for dinner.

 Bart's pranks anger Lisa so much that she lunges at him, causing him to fall down the stairs, dislocating his shoulder and leaving a large bump on his head.
 Bart realizes if Lisa fails to take him to a nearby hospital, her reputation as a babysitter will be ruined.
 To make his condition worse, Bart locks himself in his room and repeatedly bangs his head against the door, eventually knocking himself unconscious.

 Lisa tries to call for an ambulance, but the 9-1-1 operator refuses to assist her due to Bart's earlier prank calls.
 Lisa considers asking Dr. Hibbert for help, but realizes that would ruin her reputation as a babysitter.
 Instead, she takes Bart to Dr. Nick Riviera's clinic in a wheelbarrow, bringing Maggie along in a pet carrier because the coffee ice cream has overstimulated her.
 Lisa is unable to see the doctor due to a long queue in the waiting room.

 Frantic, Lisa tries to wheel Bart and Maggie to the hospital.
 After encountering Chief Wiggum whilst he is on patrol, she loses control of the wheelbarrow, and it rolls down a cliff into a muddy river — in front of aghast onlookers at the Squidport.
 The crowd assumes Lisa is on drugs, has murdered Bart, and is about to drown the caged Maggie, and accuse her of bad babysitting.

-Later, Bart, whose injuries have been treated, apologizes to Lisa for causing the ordeal and ruining her babysitting business.
+The next day, Bart had his injuries treated, he finds Lisa in her room where she has been grounded for what happened last night, and he apologizes to her for causing the ordeal and ruining her babysitting business.
 She forgives him, but feels bad for being called the "World's Worst Babysitter".
-Much to her delight, she receives babysitting requests from Hibbert and Ned because they cannot find any other sitters, who seemingly brush off accusations against Lisa of her supposed attempt on Bart's life.
+Much to her delight, she receives babysitting requests from Hibbert and Ned, who brush off accusations against Lisa of her supposed attempt on Bart's life because they cannot find any other sitters.